-LONGYEARBYEN - All eyes were on the skies early Friday for a solar eclipse set to offer spectacular views, from selected airplane seats, European countries with the right weather and a remote Arctic archipelago.
+LONGYEARBYEN, Norway - All eyes were turned to the heavens early Friday for a solar eclipse offering spectacular views from selected airplane seats, European countries with clear skies and a remote Arctic archipelago.

 Europeans got their first glimpse through cloudy skies in Spain's Canary Islands in the early morning.

 "We can see perfectly well the disc of the moon...
 It is one of the most marvellous astronomical spectacles you can see," Alfred Rosenberg, an astrophysicist at the Canaries Astrophysics Institute told AFP from the island of Tenerife.

 In the Swedish capital Stockholm a crescent-shaped sun shone through overcast skies as temperatures dropped, prompting people in the city's business district to stop and take pictures with their smartphones.

 Eclipse enthusiasts were less lucky in Denmark's far-flung Faroe Islands.

 "There are drifting clouds, and there is a large blue hole on the way.
 We've just had a quick sighting of the sun which is now almost half covered," Ole J. Knudsen, an astrophysicist at Denmark's Aarhus University told AFP from the rainy Faroe Islands capital Torshavn.

 As with previous eclipses experts warned the public not to look directly at the sun due to the danger of eye damage.

 Around 500 people gathered in London's Regent's Park under an overcast sky, hopeful of a glimpse of the partial eclipse as it moved across European skies before heading northwards via North Africa and the Middle East.

 A police officer handed out special eclipse viewer glasses.